JeHwanYoo/JeHwanYoo/README.md

 ### Description

 - I enjoy the concurrency features of `Go` language.
 - I use `Python` for solving coding tests.
-I used to be interested in data processing and machine learning as well.
+I used to be interested in deep learning and machine learning as well.
 - During my undergraduate years, I spent many challenging days with `C/C++`.
 I might be interested in `Rust`...
 - I'm very interested in `Bun`, a completely new JavaScript runtime.